HMS Protector (A173): Service history (Royal Navy)

 In November 2017, following a request for assistance from the Argentine government, Protector was redeployed to aid international efforts to locate the missing submarine ARA San Juan.

 In 2020 crew from the ship were trained aboard Canadian Coast Guard vessels in Arctic waters and renewed cooperation again in 2021.

+In 2021, Protector made her first patrol of the Arctic, reaching 1050 km from the North Pole, the furthest north any Royal Navy surface ship has reached.
+The ship was again on deployment in the South Atlantic during the 2023-24 regional summer, when internet access was provided for sailors using a commercial satellite internet constellation for the first time for a Royal Navy ship.

 Embarked equipment

-Protector operates several small boats, including the survey motor boat James Caird IV, the ramped work boat Terra Nova and two Pacific 22 RIBs Nimrod and Aurora.
-She also embarks three BV206 all-terrain vehicles and a number of quad-bikes and trailers for activities on Antarctica, such as moving stores and equipment.
+Protector has operated several small boats, including the survey motor boat James Caird IV, the ramped work boat Terra Nova and two Pacific 22 RIBs Nimrod and Aurora.
+She also embarks three BV206 all-terrain vehicles, a number of quad-bikes and trailers for activities on Antarctica, such as moving stores and equipment as well as Sky Mantis UAVs used for search and rescue missions, aerial photography and surveying/plotting routes through sea ice.

-James Caird IV is a 10.5 m, ice-capable survey motor boat built by Mustang Marine in Pembroke Dockyard, based on a design of existing British Antarctic Survey boats.
+The formerly embarked James Caird IV was a 10.5 m, ice-capable survey motor boat built by Mustang Marine in Pembroke Dockyard, based on a design of existing British Antarctic Survey boats.
 It has a crew of five, plus up to five passengers.
 The boat was named by Alexandra Shackleton, the granddaughter of Antarctic explorer Ernest Shackleton, during the commissioning ceremony for Protector on 23 June 2011.
-The boat's name commemorates the voyage of the James Caird made by Shackleton in 1916.
+The boat's name commemorated the voyage of the James Caird made by Shackleton in 1916.

+Subsequently, it was reported that Protector would carry at least one of the new 11-metre survey module variants of the Sea-class work boats being procured for various tasks in the Royal Navy.
+The survey module replaced James Caird IV.